 Consistency is key.
 Take Clutch™ every time you drink.
 Skipping doses reduces effectiveness.

 Clutch™ was designed for targeted, “as-needed” dosing — sometimes known as The Sinclair Method — an approach that works especially well for people who want to cut back on drinking while gaining more control over their choices.
-Each mint helps ease alcohol’s grip, and over time, that change builds confidence, strengthens control, and opens the door to greater freedom.
+Each mint can help ease alcohol’s grip, and over time, that change can build confidence, strengthen control, and open the door to greater freedom.

 This isn’t just a mint.
 It’s your choice to take back control.